hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 With this one-item response we received less than the limit number of names, indicating that this is the end of the list.

-## 2.8 <a id="pseudo_hierachies"></a>Pseudo-Hierarchical Folders or Directories
+## 2.9 <a id="pseudo_hierachies"></a>Pseudo-Hierarchical Folders or Directories

 You can simulate a hierarchical structure in HP Cloud Object Storage by following a few guidelines.
 Object names must contain a delimeter character to indicate the hierarchical structure.

 By default `GET /v1/{account}/{container}` returns all objects in the container.
 You can search for a subset of names using query parameters.
 This allows you to "navigate" the hierarchical structure.
+There are techniques you can use as follows:

+* Use prefix/delimiter.
-* The name of the objects contains the pseudo-hierarchical stucture, but here are no real objects to represent a folder or directory.
+The names of the objects contain the pseudo-hierarchical stucture, but here are no real objects to represent a folder or directory.
 To navigate, use the prefix and delimiter query paramaters as explained below.
 By convention, the slash ('/') character is usualy used.
 For example, an object name could be `photos/2012/image-1.jpg`

+* Use path.
-* Create placeholder objects to represent folders or directories.
+Create placeholder objects to represent folders or directories.
 The objects are also named to include the hierarchy.
-For example, for an object called `photos/2012/image-1.jpg`, there would also be placeholder objects called `photos/` and `2012/`.
+For example, for an object called `photos/2012/image-1.jpg`, there would also be placeholder two objects called `photos/` and `photos/2012/`.
 To navigate, use the path query paramater as explained below.

 While both achieve similar results, there are differences: